daunkim18/BMI-Programming/README.md

 ---

+## Data Provenance
+- The Human Microbiome Project (HMP): https://portal.hmpdacc.org/ The Human Microbiome Project supplies de-identified 16S rRNA sequencing data with metadata that encompasses oral cavity samples along with health status information.

+- You can find the Human Oral Microbiome dataset among Kaggle's public datasets at https://www.kaggle.com/.
+Public individuals upload these datasets to Kaggle where they can be accessed for research and educational use according to Kaggle's data use guidelines.

+---

+## Users
+The project serves the following groups:

+1. **Bioinformatics Students and Educators**
+- The project provides practical experience with microbiome data analysis techniques and SQL database design along with bash scripting automation.
+- Educational setting: coursework, labs, and reproducibility exercises.

+2. **Early-Career Researchers in Microbial Genomics or Oncology**
+- People who want to find microbial biomarkers and study how microbiome composition relates to various diseases.
+- Researchers can use this tool during initial exploration projects or proof-of-concept testing.

+3. **Healthcare Data Science Enthusiasts**
+- People who possess technical knowledge about Python or SQL programming are included in this context.
+- This tool serves as a foundational resource for researchers who want to investigate non-invasive diagnostic methods or merge data with existing public health datasets.

+---

+## Implementation Constraints
+- **Data Source Limitations**: Publicly available oral microbiome datasets serve as the foundation for this project.
+The presence of inconsistent metadata or limited annotations in these datasets affects the precision with which microbial signatures can be linked to disease status.

+- **Computational Constraints**: The analysis of k-mer frequencies demands substantial memory resources when working with large FASTA files.
+This pipeline functions optimally with small to medium datasets which are appropriate for educational and research prototype applications but unsuitable for extensive clinical deployment.

+- **Tooling Scope**: The project relies on fundamental Python programming, MySQL database management and Bash scripting without incorporating cloud deployment or complex workflow management systems like Snakemake or Nextflow.

+- **No Clinical Validation**: The project incorporates Fusobacterium nucleatu* as a biological marker but lacks clinical trial data and validated diagnostic standards.
+This project serves solely as a demonstration and learning tool.

+- **Manual Integration Step**: The process of importing the SQL database from CSV files is semi-automated but may need manual checks due to MySQL settings and system access rights.

+---

 ## References

 - Badal, V. D., Balasubramanian, S., Sikaria, D., & Misra, V. (2020).
 Role of the gut microbiome in ageing and longevity: A systematic review. *Journal of Microbial Health and Aging, 6*(2), 123–135.